 From nature trails at Delaware Seashore State Park to dolphin watching and mini golf at Rehoboth Beach, Delaware and its beaches have everything necessary for a perfect holiday in the sun.

 © Courtesy of Mac - Fotolia.com

-Located in the small town of Bethany Beach on the coast of the Atlantic Ocean, this sandy beach has a swimming area, lifeguards on duty, and a wide sandy area as well as a boardwalk.
+Located in the small town of Bethany Beach in Delaware, on the coast of the Atlantic Ocean, this sandy beach has a swimming area, lifeguards on duty, and a wide sandy area as well as a boardwalk.

 214 Garfield Pkwy, Bethany Beach, DE 19930

-2.Delaware Beach: Cape Henlopen State Park
+2. Best Delaware Beaches: Cape Henlopen State Park

 © Courtesy of junej - Fotolia.com

-15099 Cape Henlopen Dr, Lewes, DE 19958
+15099 Cape Henlopen Dr, Lewes, Delaware 19958

 3. Delaware Seashore State Park

 © Courtesy of CBH - Fotolia.com

 On the east, visitors will find the gigantic Atlantic Ocean, and to the west they will see the waters of Rehoboth Bay and Indian River Bay, making it the perfect destination for beach bums looking for a wide array of stunning views.

 39415 Inlet Road, Rehoboth Beach, DE 19971